 - The depth of comparisons.
-Take everything into account: color, technical characteristics and other parameters not available on the main product card.
+Retailers need to take everything into account: color, technical characteristics and other parameters not available on the main product card.

 - The freshness of data.
-It’s best to use the relevant data collected no later than two hours before the repricing.
+Retailers should use the data collected no later than two hours before repricing.

 - Data delivery time.
-The data should be delivered to the internal system of a retailer in 20-30 minutes to make the comparison analysis more effective.
+The data should be delivered to the retailer’s internal system every 20-30 minutes to make the comparison analysis more effective.

 Get to know more about the benefits of competitive pricing analysis

 2. Determine the Type of Data